IsarNejad/IsarNejad.github.io/_pages/research.md

 <a id="suicide"></a>

 {: .gray}
-### Social Media Analysis for early detection of Suicide Ideation:
+### Social Media Analysis for Early Detection of Suicide Ideation:

 - Ghanadian, H., Nejadgholi, I., & Osman, H. A. (2023).
 ChatGPT for Suicide Risk Assessment on Social Media: Quantitative Evaluation of Model Performance, Potentials and Limitations.
 13th Workshop on Computational Approaches to Subjectivity, Sentiment & Social Media Analysis (WASSA at ACL 2023), Toronto, Canada, July 2023. [[Paper](https://arxiv.org/abs/2306.09390)]